Experienced personal finance writer

 Tips for extending your Tesla’s battery life

 Several different factors can degrade your Tesla battery as time passes.
-Treating your Tesla battery with care and practicing proper maintenance are important.
+Maintain your Tesla’s battery health with care and by practicing proper maintenance.
 Tesla owners don’t have to follow every one of these best practices all the time but should keep them in mind to maintain maximum range.[3]

 Keep your Tesla in a garage to avoid big temperature drops.
 Extreme temperatures can lower your battery life and mileage range, especially when dealing with cold weather.